Ninja-Squad/rare-basket/frontend/README.md

 ## Unit tests

-`ng test` lauches a Chrome headless browser instead of an actual Chrome browser.
+`ng test` launches a Chrome headless browser instead of an actual Chrome browser.

 You can still debug a test by launching the browser by yourself and going to `http://localhost:9876`.

 ## End-to-end tests

-The support for end-to-end tests using Protractor has been removed.
-If we end up writing end-to-end tests, using [Cypress](https://www.cypress.io/) (installed using the [Cypress schematic](https://github.com/briebug/cypress-schematic)) would be a better option.
+`yarn e2e` runs the end-to-end tests.
+Playwright is used, using its own server.
+See `playwright.config.ts` for more options.

 # Compiling and Linting